pouretrebelle/chareads.com/content/books/2018/11/24-purple-hibiscus/index.md

 isbn13: 9780007345328

 summary: |
-  This is an alternate cover edition for ISBN 9780007383696.
   The limits of fifteen-year-old Kambili's world are defined by the high walls of her family estate and the dictates of her fanatically religious father.
 Her life is regulated by schedules: prayer, sleep, study, prayer.
 When Nigeria is shaken by a military coup, Kambili's father, involved mysteriously in the political crisis, sends her to live with her aunt.
 In this house, noisy and full of laughter, she discovers life and love - and a terrible, bruising secret deep within her family.
 This extraordinary debut novel from Chimamanda Ngozi Adichie, author of 'Half of a Yellow Sun', is about the blurred lines between the old gods and the new, childhood and adulthood, love and hatred - the grey spaces in which truths are revealed and real life is lived.

 rating5: 3
 rating7: 3

 readDates: [[2018-11-21, 2018-11-24]]
 dateRated: 2018-11-24

+tags:
-tags: [genre-contemporary, type-fiction, form-paperback, translated]
+  [genre-contemporary, type-fiction, form-paperback, loc-nigeria, sub-poverty]
 ---